It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a

 All you writers out there – get your assignments written.
 Switch off your left-brain, mingy, pessimistic editor.
-First leave the editing and critiquing to your tutors, and ultimately, for when you tackle your final draft.
+Leave the critiquing to your tutors, and ultimately, for when you tackle your final draft.

 Apply these seven tips to your writing life and let’s make this year your most successful ever.

 © Nichola Meyer, All Rights Reserved